Update: Each of the NYSDOT proposed alternatives features a pedestrian walkway!

 The most current iteration of the Livingston Avenue Bridge was constructed in 1902.
-It replaces an earlier bridge built 1866, but utilizes the civil war era stone pier supports.
+It replaces an earlier bridge constructed between 1864 and February 18, 1866 when the first engine, the Augustus Schell, passed over the bridge.
+The current bridge still uses the civil war era stone pier supports.
 The 1902 Bridge was constructed with a pedestrian walkway that provided access to both sides of the Hudson River between the cities of Albany and Rensselaer.
 This walkway, having suffered from years of neglect, was closed decades ago but it’s still there.
 Without the walkway in place, the only way to cross the Hudson here is to walk on the tracks.
 It is dangerous, and illegal, but people have been doing it.

 The bridge is in dire need of an extensive overhaul.
 According to NYSDOT, the entity leading the design and eventual construction effort, The Livingston Avenue Bridge is near the end of its service life and it’s age leads to several issues: